-\item The Rational Subset Membership problem in $H_3(\Z)$ can be reduced to the Knapsack problem in the \emph{same} group, and is therefore decidable. \end{itemize} \medbreak Combining both results, we deduce that the filiform $3$-step nilpotent group has decidable Submonoid Membership.
+\item The Rational Subset Membership problem in $H_3(\Z)$ can be reduced to the Knapsack problem in the \emph{same} group, and is therefore decidable. \end{itemize} \medbreak We deduce that the filiform $3$-step nilpotent group has decidable Submonoid Membership.

 \quad Decision problems are central motivating questions in combinatorial group theory.
 The first example is the Word Problem, introduced by Dehn in 1910 \cite{Dehn1910}.
-For matrix groups, the first interesting problem is the Subgroup Membership problem.
-With it came one of the first undecidability result in $SL_4(\Z)$ \cite{Mihailova1958}, and also some positive results in nilpotent and polycyclic groups \cite{Malcev}.
+For matrix groups, the first hard problem is the Subgroup Membership problem.
+With it came one of the first undecidability results in $SL_4(\Z)$ \cite{Mihailova1958}, and also some positive results in nilpotent and polycyclic groups \cite{Malcev}.
 This paper focuses on the next two decision problems in line, namely the (uniform) Submonoid and Rational Subset Membership problems.
-For a group $G$ (either given as a matrix group, or endowed with a finite generating set $S$) we attempt to produce algorithms with specifications:
+For a group $G$ (given as a matrix group, or endowed with a finite generating set $S$) we attempt to produce algorithms with the following specifications: